tomduck/pandoc-fignos/DEVELOPERS.md

 ### Updating Demos ###

-Starting from the root of the `master` branch, update demos in the `untracked` branch using
+Starting from the root of the `master` branch, update demos in the `demos` branch using

     cd demos
     make -B
-    git checkout untracked
+    git checkout demos
-    git add out
+    mv out/* ..
     git commit --ammend
     git --force push